GargiChakraverty-yb/Shortify/README.md

 ## Shortify
  ![Alt text](/images/image_ss.jpeg?raw=true "URL-Shrinker")
-1.A URL shortening webapp made with Nodejs, Express and MongoDB.
+* A URL shortening webapp made with Nodejs, Express and MongoDB.

-2.You have to provide the full URL and this webapp will convert it into its corresponding small URL.
+* You have to provide the full URL and this webapp will convert it into its corresponding small URL.

-3.Uses shortid package (shortid creates amazingly short non-sequential url-friendly unique ids).
+* Uses shortid package (shortid creates amazingly short non-sequential url-friendly unique ids).

 ## Installation
 ***